biocore-ntnu/epic/README.md

 # DEPRECATED.
 See https://github.com/endrebak/SICER2

-There were some issues with the statistics in epic.
 I would recommend you rerun your analyses with epic2 as it uses the exact same recurrence relation computation as SICER, without any heuristics.
+This is a very minor issue though :)

 # epic: diffuse domain ChIP-Seq caller based on SICER